ramensoftware/windows-11-notification-center-styling-guide/Themes/WindowGlass/README.md

 # WindowGlass theme for Windows 11 Notification Center Styler

-A theme that adds a modern, glassy aesthetic with a semi-compact layout to Windows 11's Notification and Action Center
+A theme that adds a modern, glassy aesthetic with a semi-compact layout to Windows 11's Notification and Action Center.

 **Author**: [Nathaniel4JC](https://github.com/Nathaniel4JC)